| |

 • What fiber optic internet company is installed in this neighborhood?

 • Can you show me?
-(Look for a cement slab with teh company name etched in it).
+(Look for a cement slab with the company name etched in it).

-• Can we talk to a neighbor about the service?
+• Can we talk to a neighbor about the internet service?

 This last question may seem intrusive, but you’ll be glad you got the real scoop from someone who lives there rather than from the person trying to sell you something.